Health and Social Data Integration

 Problem statement

-Electronic health records are siloed within jurisdictions, separated from social science data, and contain verbatim clinical notes that limit their research potential.
-This creates unrealised research potential limiting the jurisdictional and substantive scope of studies jointly investigating health and social outcomes in the context of an aging society with expanding health sectors.
+Electronic health record data are siloed within jurisdictions and local provider systems and remain separate from other sources of social science data.
+Although electronic health record data are predominantly recorded for clinical care and billing purposes, a wealth of social information is collected within both coded fields and clinical text.
+This creates unrealised research potential limiting the jurisdictional and substantive scope of studies jointly investigating health and social outcomes in the context of an ageing society with expanding health sectors.

 • SSRIN response